isabella232/advertising-cloud.en/help/dsp/introduction/features/brand-safety-media-quality.md

 Topic targeting requires you to create topic segments directly with [!DNL Comscore] or [!DNL Grapeshot] (using [!DNL Oracle Data Cloud]).
 Once these are created in the partner platform, you can [target or exclude a segment ID in the[!UICONTROL  Audience Targeting] section for each placement](/help/dsp/campaign-management/placements/placement-settings.md).
 Additional fees may apply for this feature.

-To get started, contact your preferred vendor or your Adobe account manager.
+To get started, contact your preferred vendor or your [!DNL Adobe] account manager.

 ![Comscore logo](/help/dsp/assets/comscore-logo.png) ![Grapeshot logo](/help/dsp/assets/oracle-grapeshot-logo.png)